Devashish-Sonawane/Big-Foot/README.md

 ---

 ## Task 5
-Contains code to merge three datasets (census, alcohol, and animal sightings), with bigfoot dataset.
+Contains code to merge three datasets (census, alcohol, and state mammals), with bigfoot dataset.

 'Task_5-1.ipynb' is not needed for its execution but it explains how to merge the '.txt' dataset step by step (locally implemented code, do not execute, only for didactic purpose)